jetbrains-academy/introduction_to_python/Strings/String multiplication/task.md

 ## String multiplication

-Python supports a string-by-number multiplication (but not the other way around!).
+Python also supports string-by-number multiplication (but not the other way around!).

 Use `hello` to get the `"hellohellohellohellohellohellohellohellohellohello"` string ( `"hello"` repeated `10` times).